 | — | CONSTRAINTS (n=3) — missing in CRAFT |

-For technical tasks, data analysis, code generation, research synthesis, compliance-sensitive content, or any task where getting it right on the first attempt matters, the missing CONSTRAINTS and DATA bands in CRAFT create real output quality gaps. sinc-LLM fills those gaps systematically.
+For technical tasks, data analysis, code generation, research, or any compliance work, the missing CONSTRAINTS and DATA bands in CRAFT cause real quality gaps. sinc-LLM fills those gaps in a structured way.

-If you use CRAFT today, migrating to sinc-LLM is straightforward:
+If you use CRAFT now, switching to sinc-LLM is simple:

 {